5 Best Crossbows: Our Top Overall Picks

 What To Look For When Choosing the Best Crossbow

-For most shooters, accuracy is non-negotiable when it comes to picking a crossbow, but I personally think accuracy can be improved by shooting from a closer range (within 40 yards) or by using the right scope for the range you want to shoot.
+For most shooters, accuracy is non-negotiable when it comes to picking a crossbow, but I personally think accuracy can be improved by shooting from a closer range (within 40 yards) or by using a good crossbow scope tailored to the range you want to shoot.
 You should also make sure to look at a few other components of a crossbow that can sometimes be harder to fix with an attachment, depending on the model.

 On that note, here are a few things I think you should consider when picking a crossbow: